-- 1. One (1) 75-minute period, which will run from 3:05 until 4:20 PM. - 2.
+- 1. One (1) 75-minute period, which will run from 3:15 until 4:30 PM. - 2.
 It will be served on a specific day.
 This will be designated to allow the notification of parents for transportation purposes and/or other persons to which the student has a responsibility. - 3.
 It will be served in a quiet study hall or the student might do some meaningful task as determined by the administration (corrective action). - 4.
-It will be served before any co-curricular participation also scheduled for the designated time. - 5.
+It will be served before any extra-curricular participation also scheduled for the designated time. - 5.
 It will be filed on the appropriate form and kept on file by the administration. - 6.
-If a student misses a detention period on Wednesday's after school (unless due to sickness), they will be assessed another detention.
+If a student misses a scheduled detention period after school (unless due to sickness), they will be assessed another detention.